When it comes to games – especially online gaming, it’s one thing to play, but it’s altogether something else to be played!

 - The number 1 game for awarded prize money in 2018/19 was ‘Dota 2’ with a prize money budget as high as $137 million US dollars.
 (Wondershare, Jan 2019)

 The online gaming industry is at a crossroads.
-Despite – or perhaps due to, its remarkable growth and value in 2018 it faces massive odds from cyber-crime, which threatens to not only steal revenue from game publishers, but also inhibit future game creation that is only made possible by the sale of popular titles.
+Despite – or perhaps due to its remarkable growth and value in 2019 it faces massive odds from cyber-crime, which threatens to not only steal revenue from game publishers, but also inhibit future game creation that is only made possible by the sale of popular titles.
 Not to mention the very real issue of player cheating that threatens to destroy in-game economies and put legitimate gamers in an unfair position.

-A report from Irdeto (world leader in digital platform security) notes that if the threat of cybercrime is not addressed, game publishers may soon find themselves in a losing battle where hackers have the upper hand.
+A report from Irdeto (world leader in digital platform security) notes that if the threat of cyber crime is not addressed, game publishers may soon find themselves in a losing battle where hackers have the upper hand.

 The top five threats identified by the report are: